Privacy Policy

 Account deletion

-You may request deletion of your account at any time through our Support page.
-We will confirm receipt and complete the deletion within 30 days.
+You can delete your account from within the app at any time in Settings › Delete Account.
+If you’d rather we handle it, contact us through our Support page and we’ll do it for you.
+Either way, we will confirm and complete the deletion within 30 days.

 When we delete your account, we delete or anonymize the personal information associated with it, except where retention is required for security, fraud prevention, legal compliance, or legitimate operational purposes.
 Deleted accounts cannot be restored.